 Our Board of Directors

 Susan specializes in nonprofit consulting and financial accounting.
 Her clients have been diverse, from budding nonprofits to thriving small businesses, and she cares deeply about providing Pittsburgh nonprofits with the support they need to fulfill their missions.
-Currently she works as Controller at Pathways Community Living and is a member of the board of Women in Film & Media Pittsburgh.
 She has also volunteered as a financial and management consultant with the Bayer Center for Nonprofit Management, working with nonprofits to develop sound financial and governance processes.

 Steven Haines, Vice President

 Steven has been an active participant in the film community in Pittsburgh for over a decade.
 In 2016, he founded Flea Market Films microcinema with the idea of publicly sharing audio-visual works from his folk archive.
 The scope of Flea Market Films has continued to expand in subsequent years, but the goal has always been to bring to audiences images which might otherwise be neglected by Pittsburgh exhibitors.
 Steven brings to Jump Cut Theater a passion for engaging audiences with unique programming, and a belief in the power of gathering people into a space for the communal movie-watching experience.
 He has previously completed the Certificate in Photography program from Pittsburgh Filmmakers with a particular focus on photochemical processes, and he is currently studying Film & Media Studies, Studio Arts, and Museum Studies at the University of Pittsburgh.